MobinMardi/MobinMardi/README.md

 👋 Hi name's Mobin.
 Currently studying Computer Engineering in University

-IGL of EV (Eclipse Vanguard) eSports Team for VALORANT
+IGL of EV (Eclipse Vanguard) ESPORTS Team for VALORANT

 Working in the third-party developer department for Riot Games